- HTML 59.9%

 With npm

-# Initial setup (after hugo mod get from above)
+# Initial setup (after hugo mod get)

 hugo mod npm pack